hammad-ali-nadeem/dropify/README.md

 2. Download the Project
 Clone the repository or download the project files:

-bash
-Copy
 git clone https://github.com/hammad-ali-nadeem/dropify
-Navigate to the project directory:
+Navigate to the project directory: cd drag-and-drop-playground

-bash
-Copy
-cd drag-and-drop-playground
 3. Open the Project
 Open the index.html file in your browser.

-Alternatively, use a live server extension in your code editor to run the project.

 Usage
 Add Elements: